-According to the petitioner, the proposed "Mendocino Ridge," viticultural area is shaped like a bulging triangle with its northern apex less than a mile wide at the mouth of the Navarro River.
+The "Mendocino Ridge" viticultural area is shaped like a bulging triangle with its northern apex less than a mile wide at the mouth of the Navarro River.
 The southern base of the triangle is approximately 15 miles wide as it runs along the Mendocino/Sonoma County line.
-From north to south the proposed area is 36 miles long.
-A small segment of the proposed viticultural area overlaps the Anderson Valley viticultural area along its northeastern boundary.
-The petitioner asserts that this segment has been included in the 16504 proposed "Mendocino Ridge" viticultural area because it is climatically, geologically and enologically the same as the proposed "Mendocino Ridge" area.
-Again, the petitioner cites Matt Kramer In Making Sense of California Wine (1992).
-On page 218 he states:
+From north to south the area is 36 miles long.
+A small segment of the viticultural area overlaps the Anderson Valley viticultural area along its northeastern boundary.
+This segment has been included in the "Mendocino Ridge" viticultural area because it is climatically, geologically and enologically the same as the "Mendocino Ridge" area.
+Again, Matt Kramer in Making Sense of California Wine (1992) states on page 218:

 Actually, the Anderson Valley is more complicated yet.
 Everything so far described applies to what might be called Anderson Valley bas.
 There's also an Anderson Valley haut.
 The AVA really contains another, hidden appellation.
 Although not recognized as an AVA, it should be.
 This "hidden appellation is the vineyards above the fog line, locally known as the "ridge vineyards."
 The name is apt: They are found on ridgelines above fourteen hundred feet in elevation.
 Technically, these vineyards are Anderson Valley AVA.
 In reality, they are their own world: more sun, no fog, yet subject to the cooling temperatures that come with higher elevation.
-(Emphasis added)
+(Emphasis added).

-According to the petitioner, the grape growing region of the proposed viticultural area encompasses the coastal ridge above the 1200 feet elevation entirely within the Coastal Zone in the southwest corner of Mendocino County, California.
-Less than one third of the entire proposed area, or 87,466 acres, lies above 1200 feet elevation.
-Of these 87,466 acres, approximately 1500 to 2000 acres or 2% of the narrow timber covered ridge-tops are suitable for grape production according to the petitioner.
-There are approximately 75 acres of grapes currently growing within the boundaries of the proposed viticultural area.
+The grape growing region of the viticultural area encompasses the coastal ridge above the 1200 foot elevation entirely within the Coastal Zone in the southwest corner of Mendocino County, California.
+Less than one third of the entire area, or 87,466 acres, lies above 1200 feet elevation.
+Of these 87,466 acres, approximately 1500 to 2000 acres or 2% of the narrow timber covered ridge-tops are suitable for grape production.
+There are approximately 75 acres of grapes currently growing within the boundaries of the viticultural area.
 These 75 acres are located in isolated pockets carved out of dense redwood and douglas fir forest along the ridge-tops above the coastal fog line.
-The petitioner further asserts that summer mornings are characterized by lakes of fog with the ridge-tops protruding like small islands soaking up the cool morning sun.
+Summer mornings are characterized by "lakes of fog" with the ridge-tops protruding like "small islands" soaking up the cool morning sun.